Education in the Middle East and North Africa: Post-independence challenges

 Problems in expanding access to education were common to all MENA countries in the post-independence years.
 Affordable education did not necessarily reduce the number of uneducated children as a result of the population boom.
 Similarly, the educational system proved to be inadequate as classrooms, led by overworked and often underqualified teachers, were crowded with children.
-Students who moved through the strictly exam-based system were, and often continue to be, ill-equipped with skills necessary for university-level education and employment.
+Students who moved through the strictly exam-based system were, and often continue to be, ill-equipped with the skills necessary for university-level education and employment.

 Other problems emerged as the state attempted to unify multiple systems under the state: European-style and Islamic, public and private, instruction in Arabic and others in a foreign language, usually French or English.
 As a result, while some Islamic schools were closed, others became part of larger universities.
 As an example, the Zaytuna, a traditional Islamic school in Tunis, was incorporated to the school of Shari'a of the University of Tunis.

 Another pattern seen under post-colonial government control of education was the Arabization of educational institutions.
 Schools that during colonial rule taught through the medium of a foreign language, began to teach in Arabic.
-As a consequence, students' opportunities to master a foreign language decreased in countries such as Syria where introduction to a European second language occurred only in the secondary schools, not during primary education.
+As a consequence, students' opportunities to master a foreign language decreased in countries such as Syria, where introduction to a European second language occurred only in the secondary schools, not during primary education.

 Students who wanted to pursue their studies abroad had to rely on family wealth or government scholarships.
 Those who were not able to master a foreign language faced serious obstacles.
 However, as the best-quality education could only be obtained in private schools, a wealthy educated élite remained.
 The intelligentsia class continued to master foreign languages and to enjoy employment advantages.
 By contrast, the larger part of society had to rely on the government's educational facilities and dwindling opportunities in public sector positions.

-Women in post-colonial societies

-The spread of education in the region has engendered many social changes that influenced the position of women in MENA countries.
-Most importantly, even in the conservative regimes, women had access to education.